 Bite-size breaks for when you’re short on time

 Looking for a getaway that really feels like you’ve left home, even if you only have the weekend to work with?
 These mini vacation ideas around the country work even if you don’t have a lot of time, or money, to work with.
 In fact, these mini-breaks pack lots of vacation vibes into just a few days and won’t break the bank to boot.
+Experts estimate that the perfect weekend getaways are within 3 hours of your home.
 Check out these easy-to-get-to destinations and get ready to spring into fun.
-We also have the best weekend getaways in every state, the best family vacation destinations, beach house rentals, and all-inclusive resorts.
+We also have the most underrated travel destinations, the best weekend getaways in every state, romantic weekend ideas, the best family vacation destinations, beach house rentals, and all-inclusive resorts.
 Not sure where to start?
 Check out these vacation rental websites.

 Gabriel Shakour/Getty Images

 White Mountains, New Hampshire

 Why you’ll love it: The most legendary drive in New England is the steep and breathtaking climb up the Mt.
 Washington Auto Road in New Hampshire, the oldest-man made attraction in America.
 The summer of 2021 marked the 160th year travelers have driven more than a mile into the sky to reach the highest point in the Northeast for views to the Atlantic Ocean and into Maine, Vermont, Massachusetts, New York, and even Canada.

 Budget tip: For just a few dollars, drivers earn the right to place the legendary “This Car Climbed Mt.
 Washington” bumper sticker on their car when they reach the top.